 Undoubtedly, COP-28 has signaled the end of the ‘fossil fuel era’ that has prevailed for several centuries.
 Therefore, COP-28 can be described as the most productive climate conference ever held.
 Interestingly, this conference was successfully held in one of the world’s leading fossil fuel producing and refining country.
 But there will be many ups and downs in the effective end of fossil fuel era

 After the information technology revolution, the renewable energy revolution is starting.
 Renewable energy sector is now waiting for technological development, huge investment and manpower.

 It is expected that the corporate moguls investing in the fossil fuel sector will now rush to invest in the renewable energy sector and focus on making up for the loss of investment in the fossil fuel sector.
 If their tendency to soak up the damage is not curbed, renewable energy will be another burden for most people of the world.

 About the author:

-Sazzad Haider is a writer and filmmaker living in Bangladesh.
-Editor & Publisher of The Diplomatic Journal.
+Sazzad Haider is a writer, journalist and filmmaker living in Bangladesh.
+He edits The Diplomatic Journal.